ALF28Dev/Order-Book-CPP/README.md

 - Lock free queue implementation for lower latency
 - Multithreading (Must consider thread safety)
 - Metrics such as order flow, liquidity ratios, fill rate.
+- Update the chart class to have a more appropriate label in the mid point between the best Bid & Ask instead of -1.